tyacbovi/talyacobovitch.github.io/_posts/2020-12-19-Training-process-observations.md

 * Learning from first hand experience trainees, team members, buddies and team leader at different time points.
 For example, at the end of the training and after six months so you could see:
   * What was relevant or not to learn in the sense that the trainee had used it at least more then once after the training.
   * What was not enough, overlocked or needs to be preserve as is.
-  * What was different from the actual teams practises.
+  * What was different from the actual teams practices.
   Always improve the training cycle, because "the only constant is change" (not my quote, but believe in it fully) which comes to expression by for example changing training plan and the actual trainees background which is not the same.
 * Incorporate as much as possible production “real” tasks as a part of the training in service of the ideal of "first day an effective team member".
 * Clear roadmap for the trainee and range of time for each task, so they could raise a flag that they need help or you will notice that.
 By this they will learn that it’s ok to raise a flag.
 Also people tend to think that they are late and that they are drill too much into subjects